canonical/kafka-operator/docs/tutorial/manage-passwords.md

 Passwords help to secure the Apache Kafka cluster and are essential for security.
 Over time it is a good practice to change the password frequently.
 Here we will go through setting and changing the password both for the `admin` user and external Charmed Apache Kafka users managed by the `data-integrator`.

-### `admin` user
+### The admin user

 The admin user password management is handled directly by the charm, by using Juju actions.

-#### Retrieve the `admin` password
+#### Retrieve the password

-As a reminder mentioned, the `admin` password is stored in, and can be retrieved from a Juju secret that was created and managed by the Charmed Apache Kafka application.
+As a reminder, the `admin` password is stored in a Juju secret that was created and managed by the Charmed Apache Kafka application.

 Get the current value of the `admin` user password from the secret with following: